itaych/MEM_debug/README.md

 - The size of the buffer.
 - The first few bytes of the contents of the buffer.
 (Strings will be shown as text.)

 If this information isn’t enough to pinpoint the leak, check if the serial number of the offending leak is consistent between runs.
-If it is, you can tell MEM_debug to halt the program on that specific allocation number with mem_debug_abort_on_allocation() and find the offending line in the stack trace.
+If it is, you can tell MEM_debug to halt the program on that specific allocation number with mem_debug::abort_on_allocation() and find the offending line in the stack trace.

 When debugging a multithreaded program, it is possible to isolate the check to the current thread only, to prevent concurrent allocations from other threads affecting the results.
 See the MEM_debug.h file for specific instructions on how to do this.
+### Memory Heap Size Limit
+Sometimes a program allocates an unexpectedly high amount of memory.
+MEM_debug can set a hard limit on the total heap size and catch the point at which that size limit is exceeded, allowing you to investigate the cause of the allocation.
+See mem_debug::set_memory_limit().
 ## Tweaks
 MEM_debug should work well as is, but a few settings can be modified to help solve your particular issue.
 The modifiable settings are defined at the beginning of the MEM_debug.cpp file.

-- MEM_DEBUG_FILL_ALLOCED_MEMORY - enable this definition to fill every allocated buffer with a set pattern.
+- MEM_DEBUG_FILL_ALLOCED_MEMORY - enable this definition to fill every allocated buffer with a set pattern before returning it.
 This helps catch use of uninitialized memory.
 - MEM_DEBUG_FILL_FREED_MEMORY - enable this to fill every freed buffer with a set pattern.
 This helps catch attempts to use memory that has recently been freed.
 - PREFIX_SIZE and SUFFIX_SIZE - set the size of the padding used for protecting against out of bounds memory writes.
 The default should be enough for off-by-one or other minor errors, but can be changed if desired.
 - PAD_CHAR - this is the byte used to fill the memory padding, or the entire buffer if MEM_DEBUG_FILL_ALLOCED_MEMORY is set.